SebastiaanWouters/sql-cacher/README.md

-# sql-cacher
+# sql-proxy
-Caching Middleware for a mysql database
+Proxy Server for a mysql database with caching functionality